aedrax/lanmsg/readme.md

 # LanMsg

 LanMsg is a peer-to-peer (P2P) chat application that allows users to communicate within a local network (LAN) without the need for a central server.
-The application supports channels, private messaging, and automatic peer discovery using UDP broadcasting.
+The application supports channels, nickname changes, action messages, topic setting, and more.
+It is implemented using Python's `asyncio` library for asynchronous operations.

 ## Features

 - **Channels**: Users can join and create channels.
-- **Private Messaging**: Users can send private messages to each other.
+- **Nickname Changes**: Users can change their nickname.
-- **Broadcast Messaging**: Messages can be sent to all users within a channel.
+- **Action Messages**: Users can send action messages to the current channel.
-- **User Management**: Users can join and leave the chat.
+- **Topic Setting**: Users can set the topic for the current channel.
 - **Automatic Peer Discovery**: Peers are automatically discovered within the LAN using UDP broadcasting.
+- **Help Command**: Users can view a list of available commands and their descriptions.

 ## Requirements

-- Python 3.x
+- Python 3.6+

 ## Installation